tsoare/CleanEx_analysis/README.txt

 data_cleaning for statistical analysess.R - R script for cleaning data and taking top 10% of genes with liver-specific expression and bottom 10% of genes without liver-specific expression graphs_for_presentation.R - R script for making figures for slide presentation

 For more background information, please see cleanex.press.
-For more information on feature engineering, model selection, and statistical analyses, see the clean_ex2_data folder.
 Feel free to reach out with any questions!